Parxd/FasterDL/README.md

 # FasterDL
-A collection of GPU-accelerated deep learning algorithms using cuBLAS & CUDA.
+A collection of GPU-accelerated deep learning algorithms using cuBLAS & cuDNN.

 Follow my progress on this library on my blog [here]().